senhorsolar/nopt/README.md

 # nopt
 Nonlinear optimal control via nonlinear programming (NLP).
-This library relies upon jax to compute gradients, Jacobian-vector products, and Hessian-vector products through automatic differentiation.
-Because of this, the solution converges in a small number of iterations, but the runtime suffers.
+This library relies upon jax to compute gradients, Jacobian-vector products, and Hessian-vector products through automatic differentiation (AD).
+Due to calculating gradients through AD as opposed to finite differences, the solution converges in a small number of iterations, but the runtime suffers.
+In the ideal case, we would find analytical expressions for the gradients, Jacobians, and Hessians (or approximate Hessians).

 ## Usage

-First create an optimal control problem by subclassing from the template given in [core.py](nopt/core.py).
+1. First create an optimal control problem by subclassing from the template given in [core.py](nopt/core.py).
 See [inverted_pendulum.py](nopt/problems/inverted_pendulum.py) for an example.

 ``` python
 import jax.numpy as np